stennety/mywebsite/_posts/2024-07-20-covariance-matrix-confidence-intervals-lsqr.md

 $$\boldsymbol{W} = \text{diag}(1/\sigma_1, \dots, 1/\sigma_{N_y}), \label{bayes-weights}\tag{5}$$

 where $$\sigma_j$$ is the standard deviation of data point $$y_j$$.
-That means the weights must contain at least an estimate of the standard deviation of the data at index $$j$$ for the arguments to work.
+Thus, the weights must contain at least an estimate of the standard deviation of the data at index $$j$$ for the arguments to work.
 If we just put arbitrary numbers in there, the logic is not sound.
-Note that this implies that unweighted least squares could also not be justified by this approach, unless the variances off all data points are $$1$$, which is unlikely.
+Note that this implies that unweighted least squares can also not be justified by this approach, unless the variances of all data points are $$1$$, which is unlikely.
 But there is a way we can salvage this important case.
-I'll get to it later in this section, let's return to the calculations for now.
+I'll get to it later, let's return to the calculations for now.

 From a Bayesian point of view, we are interested in the posterior distribution that describes